-He and Ida, whom he married in 1890, made their home at 202 West Locust Street in Normal.
-They had no children.
-Ida died in 1910 so in retirement he spent much of his time reading as well as playing checkers, whist, and hearts with friends.
+He married Ida Tait Johnson on November 24, 1889 at the A.M.E.
+Church in Normal.1 The couple made their home at 202 West Locust Street in Normal and had no children.
+Ida died on November 7, 1916 after a short serious illness.2 After her death and his retirement, Harris spent much of his time reading as well as playing checkers, whist, and hearts with friends.
 He retired from ISNU in about 1940 after a forty-eight year career there.